dart-lang/site-www/src/_samples/index.md

 ## Other topics

-There are many more code samples in the [Language Tour](/guides/language/language-tour) and the [Library Tour](/guides/libraries/library-tour).
+Many more code samples are in the [Language Tour](/guides/language/language-tour) and the [Library Tour](/guides/libraries/library-tour).
 Libraries provide examples of use in their [API documentation.](https://api.dartlang.org/)